zulfikawr/statstify/README.md

 ![Receiptify Screenshot](./screenshot.png)

-> **Your music taste, served fresh.**
+> **Your music stats, printed fresh.**
-> *Now with AI-powered Vibe Checks and Roasts.*
+> _A retro receipt generator and data analytics tool for Spotify._

 ## ✨ About The Project

-**Receiptify AI** is a modern reimagining of the classic Spotify receipt generator.
-It transforms your top tracks, artists, and genres into an aesthetic, thermal-paper receipt.
+**Statstify AI** (formerly Receiptify AI) is a dual-mode tool for Spotify users.
+It transforms your top tracks, artists, and genres into:

-Using the **Google Gemini API**, Receiptify AI analyzes your specific listening habits to provide:
-*   ✨ **Vibe Checks:** A "hipster music critic" analysis of your taste.
-*   🔥 **Roasts:** A savage, snarky cashier judging your guilty pleasures.
+1.  **Receipts:** Aesthetic, thermal-paper track lists.
+2.  **Analytics Reports:** Detailed data breakdowns of your audio profile, including artists rotation, mainstreamness, variety, time extremes, top genres, content, and decade categorization.

 Built with **React 19**, **Tailwind CSS**, and **Google GenAI SDK**.